BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   retrieves messages broadcast by the same JMS connection.

-* sends back an HJB-encoded JMS message in the response on receiving a HTTP POST request at its /receive child URL, or sends a '404 Not Found' response if no message is available.
+* sends back an HJB-encoded JMS message in the response on receiving a HTTP POST request at its /receive child URL, or sends a *404 Not Found* response if no message is available.

 Queue Browsers
 --------------